 This will reload the page and show you how it’s going to appear on mobile devices.

-Most crucially, any changes you make here won’t affect the way your site looks on desktop.
-This is for mobile only!
+Most crucially, any changes you make here won’t affect the way your site looks on the desktop.
+This is mobile-only!

 Here’s what you can do that’s generally going to make your site better on mobile: